Andrzej Stanisław Młodziejowski: Death and burial

 Młodziejowski died on 20 March 1780, at the age of 63; he was buried on 1 April at St. John's Archcathedral in Warsaw.
 In his will, he left 10,000 złoty from his estate (amounting to approximately 1.9 million złoty, according to his testament and final will) towards music for the archcathedral.
 He also allotted several thousand złoty towards repairing the Archcathedral.

 Criticism

 Młodziejowski's legacy has been largely criticized due to his ties to the Russian embassy in Warsaw.
 Given these connections, he has been referred to as a "mercenary" for the Russian embassy; Polish historian Władysław Konopczyński called him "Father Machiavelli" for the same reason.
-Edward Lewinski-Corwin, commenting on his involvement in the Partition Sejm, referred to him as "dishonourable", and "ready to sell [his] country and honor for Russian gold".
+Edward Lewinski-Corwin, commenting on his involvement in the Partition Sejm, referred to him in his Political History of Poland as "dishonourable" and "ready to sell [his] country and honor for Russian gold".
+He was also accused of having immoral activity with various women, and suspected of having poisoned (and killed) the previous archbishop of Gniezno, Władysław Aleksander Łubieński, in 1767.
+Feliks Łubieński is stated to have begun the alleged poisoning, and its attribution to Młodziejowski, as a rumor and a "family tradition", with various historians attempting to lend credit to the theory.
+Regardless of where it began, it was dismissed by historian Emanuel Rostworowski as part of "highly uncertain rumors and speculations", which served as a convenient excuse for Łubieński's poor health.

 Despite this negative criticism, recent scholarship has noted Młodziejowski's role in shaping court policy, as well as in shaping the provincial activities of royalists in the Commonwealth.